brunoamaroalmeida/brunoamaro.com/content/home/about.md

 weight: 0
 ---

-I work as Head of Technology & Architecture at Fortum [Fortum](https://www.fortum.com) and regularly advise and help  organisations with technology and digital transformation.
+I work as Head of Technology & Architecture at [Fortum](https://www.fortum.com) and regularly advise and help organisations with technology and digital transformation.

 Based in Helsinki, I work in areas such as *Cloud*, *DevOps*, *Security*, *IoT*, *Data Engineering* & *AI*.